Database-Abstraction

 }

-=head2 AUTOLOAD
+=head2 columns

-Returns an array of the matches,
+Returns an array reference of column names for the current table.

 =cut

-sub AUTOLOAD {
+sub columns {

-my $table = $self->_open_table();
+my $table = $self->_open_table({});

-my %params;
+my @cols;

 }